Technology hasn't made commuting easier. But it will.

-It's almost Labor Day — and another holiday when the technology that is supposed to make it safer and easier to travel the roads is conspicuously absent.
+It's another Fourth of July—and another holiday when the technology that is supposed to make it safer and easier to travel the roads is conspicuously absent.

 For more than a decade, federal, state and local transportation planners have envisioned designing intelligent transportation systems (ITS) to give drivers the information they need to dodge traffic delays that inevitably come with the holidays and with everyday rush-hour traffic.